mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 ### 7.3 App Security and Production

-If you attempt to deploy an app with security not set to production into a production environment you will not get an error, however the deployment will appear to hang with **个副本正在运行** and **运行时** showing a spinner.
+If you attempt to deploy an app with security not set to production into a production environment you will not get an error, however the deployment will appear to hang with **副本正在运行** and **运行时** showing a spinner.

 ### 7.4 ApplicationRootUrl Needs to be Set Manually